Robert Wilson Shufeldt: Life and career

 Son of Admiral Robert Wilson Shufeldt and Sarah Shufeldt, he was born in New York in 1850.
 After a school education in the United States and Havana, he joined as a Captain's clerk on the US Gunboat which was under the command of his father.
-In 1872 he joined Cornell University to study medicine and obtained a degree in 1876 from Columbian, Washington, D.C.
+A younger brother Mason Abercrombie Shufeldt (1852– died in Cape Town, 1892) also joined the navy.
+In 1872 Robert joined Cornell University to study medicine and obtained a degree in 1876 from Columbian, Washington, D.C.
 He joined the Medical Department of the Army as a Lieutenant and was posted to Fort McHenry.
 He later worked as a surgeon in the campaign against the Sioux Indians.
 He was a founding member of the Entomological Society of Washington in 1884.
 From 1884 to 1888 he was stationed at Fort Wingate in New Mexico, collecting in the Zuni Mountains and nearby regions.
 He retired in 1891 from the army as a Captain but was readmitted and posted on duty in the Army Medical Museum as a curator in 1892.
 Shufeldt was advanced to Major on April 23, 1904.
 He retired on January 9, 1919, as a surgeon.
-He was a lifelong member of the Democratic Party and a supporter of Woodrow Wilson.